Key takeaways

 When considering a switch to a phentermine alternative:

 - Once the new prescription is sent to the pharmacy, speak with your pharmacist.
-Review dosing instructions and potential side effects, and ask any questions you may have.
-If you get an injectable drug, be sure you understand how and when to use it.
+Review dosing instructions and potential side effects, and ask any questions.
+If you get an injectable drug, be sure you understand how and when to use it, as well as how to store and dispose of it.

 - When at home, read the prescription label, patient information leaflets, and/or medication guides.
 If anything concerns you or if you have questions, consult your healthcare provider or pharmacist.